- Revolution in the understanding of the importance of data

 The Cambridge Analytica controversy was a turning point in our understanding of the importance of data.
 It was the beginning of a heated discussion on a matter of privacy on the Internet.
 People got scared; if Facebook allowed stealing data of 50 billion users, is it safe to trust anybody?

-This event not only caused a significant reduction of trust for Facebook but also affected the public opinion about data privacy.
-According to Pew Research Center, 79% of Americans are “very”, or “somewhat” concerned about how the government and companies use their data.
+This event not only caused a significant reduction of trust for Facebook but also affected the public opinion about data privacy., 79% of Americans are “very”, or “somewhat” concerned about how the government and companies use their data.

 Will the general distrust outweigh the benefits of user knowledge?